filodb/FiloDB/doc/indexing.md

 time buckets are processed to recover/populate the local Lucene index.
 The index time bucket recovery and kafka data recovery streams are merged to form the recovery stream.

-## Time Bucket Creation during NormalIngestion
+## Time Bucket Creation during Normal Ingestion

 Index time-buckets are persisted for each shard in random flush groups decided on startup.
 A time-bucket is one flush interval long.
 Depending on retention period, last N time buckets are important for recovery.